andydevs/good-library/README.md

         instance.result = scale*(arg1+arg2)
 ```

-The class `InstanceHandler` handles binding the handler to the instance.
+The class `InstanceHandler` binds to an instance.
 This requires the extra `instance` parameter, which will become the bound instance of the handler

 ```python
 from good.handlers import InstanceHandler